mgtz505/dev_dashboard/README.md

 Dev Dashboard is intended to be a pinned tab in your browser!
 If you have a multi-monitor set-up, it's a perfect page to keep displayed on an auxillary screen while you're working.
 All widgets are simultaneously available for your use.
 Use any widgets that you think can help you be a more productive developer.

 ### About This App

+## About my Development Process:

+All widgets were effectively treated as indpendent apps, utilizing CSS modules for styling and state siloed to appropriate components.
+Simpler widgets, such as the pomodoro timer, served as a useful template for skeletoning out potential layouts for the more complex widgets.
+Once a widget was functional and the layout was presentable enough for a naive user to reasonably understand the widget's use, I proceeded to build neighboring widgits.
+Detailed styling was applied afterward.

+ In addition to requesting data from various APIs, Dev Dashboard additionally relies upon several node packages, namely react-codemirror2 (used in Javascript Scratchpad) and react-calendar (used in the Reminder widget).
+I knew from the get-go that I wanted to incorporate GitHub's API in this project.
+I chose to build a commit tracker as this is the GH page I often find myself checking while working on a more extensive project.
+Should a user decided that they want to see a given commit's code changes, they can follow the provided link to their commit on GH.

+ I had previous experience using the NYT API for a prior project [NYT Best-Sellers](https://github.com/mgtz505/nyt_bestsellers) and found it a lot of fun to work with.
+When I'm taking a work break I'm usually browsing the news, so this was a no-brainer API to integrate into my application.
+After a user selects a category of news via the dropdown menu, axios calls the API and returns an array of objects, each of which contains 25 stories which are then rendered.
+Working with this API was great and I can certainly see myself using this widget when I'm taking a break.

+## Technical Details

 Dev Dashboard is a React single-page application.
 I utilized NPM as my package manager for this project.
 My dependencies are listed below:
 ```
   "version": "0.1.0",